Coronavirus: update on getting medical help

 If you need urgent dental treatment, contact your usual dental practice.
 They may be able to see you or direct you to an urgent dental care service.

-If you don't have a regular dentist, contact NHS 111 for advice on where you can get urgent care.
+If you do not have a regular dentist, contact NHS 111 for advice on where you can get urgent care.

 If this happens, you'll have to pay a second charge in the relevant treatment band.